The Columbia River is one of the longest rivers in the United States.

 The Columbia Basin spans seven states and one Canadian province.
 The northernmost reach of the basin is found in the high glaciers of the Canadian Rockies.
 From there, the main body (or stem) of the Columbia River runs over a thousand miles before passing Portland, Oregon and reaching the Pacific.
 The Columbia River and its tributaries account for about 219,000 square miles of drainage in seven western states, making it almost the size of Texas.

-Forty-eight years of developing this coordinated approach came together as never before in February, 1996.
+The importance of reservoir storage and coordinated flood control operation was fully demonstrated in February 1996.
 Heavy rains and melting snow pack due to mild temperatures created the worst flooding in over 30 years in the Northwest.
 Government agencies and non-federal hydro operators worked together to reduce flood damage by an estimated 3.2 billion dollars.
 Because the Northwest had a flood control plan in place, the evening news did not show downtown Portland six feet deep in water.

 In an average year, a year with 100 percent of normal precipitation, Lake Roosevelt is lowered about 50 feet in April and May to insure against downstream flooding of communities and property.
-The flood control “season” essentially lasts between April and July.
 The Corps, by federal law and through a formal agreement with the Bureau of Reclamation, sets the elevation of Lake Roosevelt based on daily, weekly and monthly forecasts.
 Statistical models, weather reports, runoff information and interagency cooperation are all used to create forecasts and manage lake levels for flood control purposes.